pantheon-systems/documentation/source/content/guides/wp-cli/06-wp-cli-pantheon-commands.md

 ## Control cache with WP-CLI

 ### Maintenance Mode

-To enable maintenance mode while serving cached pages to visitors, use the command `wp pantheon cache set-maintenance-mode {MODE}`
+To enable Maintenance Mode while serving cached pages to visitors, use the command `wp pantheon cache set-maintenance-mode {MODE}`

 The Mode options are:

-* `disabled` -- Disables maintenance mode and return to normal operation
+* `disabled`: Disable Maintenance Mode and return to normal operation.
-* `anonymous` -- Serves cached pages to visitors and bots
+* `anonymous`: Serve cached pages to visitors and bots.
-* `everyone` -- Serves cached pages to all visitors _except_ administrators
+* `everyone`: Serve cached pages to all visitors except administrators.

 ### Cache Purge